turingschool-examples/2208-final-assessment-starter/README.md

 ## Get Prepped for the New API

-You'll be using the [Places API](https://apidocs.geoapify.com/docs/places/#about). **You'll need an API key for this service.** Please read the following instructions carefully:
+In tomorrow's assessment, you'll be using the [Places API](https://apidocs.geoapify.com/docs/places/#about). **You'll need an API key for this service.** Please read the following instructions carefully:

 1. Visit the [Places API](https://apidocs.geoapify.com/docs/places/#about) to see the capabilities of the API to consume.
 2. Follow [these](https://apidocs.geoapify.com/docs/places/#about:~:text=Authentication%20and%20API%20key) directions to set up an account and get your API key set up.